CarganCode/CarganCode.github.io/about.md

 ---
 layout: page
-title: About
+title: Who I am
 description: A little about me
 permalink: /about/
 head-img: '/images/aloha.jpg'
 ---

-This page, as the tile suggests, is all about me.

-If you are reading this then you are probably new here which is awesome so welcome.

-**_So who am I?_** <br>
+##What makes me, me

 I know, such a deep question for one so young but none the less must be answered.
-I am a teenage coder, high schooler, reader, learner, music listener, photographer, kinda web dev and sleeper.
+I am a teenage coder, reader, learner, music listener, photographer, kinda web dev and sleeper.

+---

 **_Thats cool but what have you done?_**<br>
 Well I made this site.
 I also maintain [autoCrat][autoCrat] a Google sheets add-on.
 I'm in the process of organizing [TeenTech NY][ttny] a global tech conference, for teens by teens (I also built that site).
 And you know go to school coz high schooler... duh.